 Your choices to prefer the cares and riches and pleasures of this world that dissuade you from following His promptings to change, are sinful choices.
 Your choices to do nothing in response to what God is talking to you about are sinful.

 As are mine.

 The Blessed Tonic

-“We are the blessed ones who mourn over our sin because we’re the privileged few, a tiny minority throughout history, who get to mourn over sin, period.”
+“We are the blessed ones who mourn over our sin because we’re the privileged few – a tiny minority throughout history – who actually get to.”

 Blessed are those who mourn for they will be comforted

 As I have read, studied and believed this verse, I have been deeply encouraged and supernaturally comforted.